liuchengxu/space-vim/README.md

     For different language layers, `<LocalLeader>`, <kbd>,</kbd> as default in space-vim, can be seen as the major-mode prefix in spacemacs.

+- **Lean and mean:** no nonsense wrappers, free from being bloated.

 ## For whom?

 - the **novice** vim users